The activation keys page can be accessed via the content menu:

 View and change the name, description, host limit, and service level (2).
 Service levels are only available for Red Hat hosts in case a Red Hat manifest is used.
 They allow you to specify the service level of this host, e.g. standard or premium.

 View and change the release version, the lifecycle environments, and the content views of the activation key (3).
 Release version is only available for Red Hat hosts in case a Red Hat manifest is used.
-It allows you to tie a host to use a specific Red Hat Enterprise Linux version.
+You can tie a host to use a specific version of Red Hat Enterprise Linux.

 There are two possible actions on the activation key overview page:

 Selecting Copy Activation Key copies an activation key and stores it as a new key.
 All settings of the activation key are reused.
 Type in a new and unique name of the copied activation key.